avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 /review
 	/tour
 		parameters:
-			review_id=12354asd654 // Unique ID attached to the link in the participant's email that can be used to submit a review ONCE
+			reviewer_id=12354asd654 // Unique ID attached to the link in the participant's email that can be used to submit a review ONCE
 		method: post
 		body:
-			ReviewUserModel[] // one for the tour, one for the guide, and another one for the other guide if applicable /tour_details
+			ReviewCreateModel[] // one for the tour, one for the guide, and another one for the other guide if applicable

+	/tour_details
 		parameters:
-			review_id=12354asd654 // Unique ID attached to the link in the participant's email
+			reviewer_id=12354asd654 // Unique ID attached to the link in the participant's email
 		method: get
-		response: ReviewTourDetailModel
+		response: TourToReviewModel
 		response_type: json

+	/accept (Requires Auth as Coordinator)
+		parameters:
+			review_id=12354asd654
+		method: post
+		response: 200 or 400
+		response_type: status code

+	/reject (Requires Auth as Coordinator)
+		parameters:
+			review_id=12354asd654,
+			still_consider_points=bool
+		method: post
+		response: 200 or 400
+		response_type: status code
+		description: Even though the body of a review might be inappropriate, the Coordinator may still find it fair that the SCORE of that review should still apply while the body of the review stays invisible.
+If `still_consider_points` is False, just delete the Review.
+If `still_consider_points` is True, then set the body of the Review to an empty string and status to REJECTED.

+	/of_tour (Requires Auth)
+		parameters:
+			tour_id=2590545wdge
+		method: get
+		response: {
+			"average": 5.67,
+			"count": 25
+			"reviews": ReviewModel[]
+		}
+		description: Only return reviews with status ACCEPTED and non-empty bodies.
+		If there are no such reviews, still return "average" and "count".
+Take into account REJECTED reviews in calculating "average" and "count".

+	/of_guide (Requires Auth)
+		parameters:
+			guide_id=2590545wdge
+		method: get
+		response: {
+			"average": 5.67,
+			"count": 25
+			"reviews": ReviewModel[]
+		}
+		description: Only return reviews with status ACCEPTED and non-empty bodies.
+		If there are no such reviews, still return "average" and "count".
+Take into account REJECTED reviews in calculating "average" and "count".

 /respond
 	/tours #